Skip to content

 Conclusion

 We are always happy to work with customers and partners around the world — no question.
 At the same time, we are proud to develop our software entirely in Germany and appreciate the European framework of values and law.
-We believe that the issue of (more) European digital independence is fully justified and that buying software "made in Germany / Europe" is not a matter of patriotism, but of strategy.
+By 2025, European organizations will increasingly view data sovereignty and cloud compliance as core elements of their digital transformation strategies.
+Buying software "made in Germany / Europe" is not a matter of patriotism, but of strategy.